sd17spring/sd17spring.github.io/_assignments/final-project.md

 used, as per the [course policy page](/policies).
 If you have any questions about this, just ask.

-### Final Demo / Presentation Session (5/5 9am-11am)
+### Final Demo / Presentation Session

+_Date: TBD_

-On Tuesday, May 5th from 9-11 AM, both sections of SoftDes will meet in AC326 for an EXPO style poster/demo session of your final projects.
+During the Final Event, both sections of SoftDes will meet in AC326 for an EXPO style poster/demo session of your final projects.
 This session is for everyone to share what they've created, and will not be evaluated.
 We will be inviting other members of the Olin community to check out your fantastic